rosano/joybox/os-app/open-guide/text.en.md

 </div>

-Joybox helps you organize links audio and video links.
+Joybox helps you organize audio and video links.
 You can add them to your collection, with tags if needed, and then go through them based on your mood.

 You can also share a playlist from multiple platforms in one place.